NadaTO/bike_tour_app/vlibtour-emulation-visit/README.txt

 stepInCurrentPath, stepsInVisit.
 Please refer to Javadoc class documentation and the JUnit test classes to learn how to use this module.

+The code of this module is complete.
+We thus provide some code to test the
+server:
+(1) as JUnit test (vlibtour.vlibtour_emulation_visit.TestScenario), and
+(2) a pseudo-client class with a main
+    (vlibtour.vlibtour_emulation_visit.VisitEmulationTestClient).
+Thus, you can execute the following commands:
+$ mvn clean install # it includes the execution of the JUnit test.
+$ mvn exec:java@server
+# wait for the line
+# Jersey app started with WADL available at http://localhost:8888/VisitEmulation/application.wadl
+# the following command in another terminal
+$ mvn exec:java@client